denisdums/ECVPythonAI/README.md

 - liveness
 - valence

-We use the XGBoost algorithm to train the model.
+We use the XGBoost Regressor algorithm to train the model.
 The model is saved in `resources/xgb.json`.

 After that, we create a simple API with FastAPI.